basherpm/basher/README.md

 $ basher install sstephenson/bats
 ~~~

-This will install bats from https://github.com/sstephenson/bats and add `bin/bats` it to the PATH.
+This will install bats from https://github.com/sstephenson/bats and add `bin/bats` to the PATH.

 ### Command summary